-- The attribute's value within the framework of the entity is publically accessible (Public). - The attribute can have multiple values (Multivalue). - The attribute is optional or mandatory (Required). - The value of the attribute can be changed after it has been stored to the server (ReadOnly). - The value of the attribute is inherited from the parent entity (Inherited).
-If the parent entity's values are not explicitly set, the values will be inherited from the first parent entity that has explicitly set values. - Users can edit an already saved attribute or only append values to the attribute without deleting existing values (Append Only). - The value of the attribute should be included in the archival information package (AIP) as part of document authenticity protection (IncludeInAIP).
+- The attribute's value within the framework of the entity is publicly accessible (Public). - The attribute can have multiple values (Multivalue). - The attribute is optional or mandatory (Required). - The value of the attribute can be changed after it has been stored to the server (ReadOnly). - The value of the attribute is inherited from the parent entity (Inherited).
+If the parent entity's values are not explicitly set, the values will be inherited from the first parent entity that has explicitly set values. - Users can edit an already saved attribute or only append values to the attribute without deleting existing values (Append Only). - The value of the attribute should be included in the archival information package (AIP) as part of document authenticity protection (IncludeInAIP). - The value of the attribute should not be empty (IsNonEmpty). - The attribute is versionable (Versionable).